Service Account Management

 Govern service accounts throughout their lifecycle

 Service accounts need the same level of oversight as privileged accounts tied to human identities.
 Standardizing, provisioning, tracking, maintaining, and decommissioning service accounts is virtually impossible without the proper tools to automate the process.
-With Delinia software, you can monitor, log, and audit service account use.
+With Delinea software, you can monitor, log, and audit service account use.
 When processes or systems change, you can decommission, expire, or update service accounts.

 PAM Solutions for Service Account Governance